 |max. power||8 kW|

 |dc voltage||800 V|

-Given the energy storage flywheel described in the table to the right, answer the following questions.
+Given the energy storage flywheel described in the table, answer the following questions.

 - What is the mass of the flywheel?

 - What is the top angular speed of the flywheel?

 - For how long could a fully charged flywheel deliver maximum power before it needed recharging?

 - What is the average angular acceleration of the flywheel when it is being discharged?

 Pay attention to the units throughout this problem.
 It's a mix of SI units (kg/m3), SI units with prefixes (cm, kW), and acceptable non-SI units (h).

 ρ = m V